From their 1950s origins to their 1980s farewell, this is the story of the Rat Pack — onstage and off.

 The Origins Of The Rat Pack

 For starters, the story of the Rat Pack does not begin with Sinatra and his pals.
-Instead, it begins with vintage Hollywood icon Humphrey Bogart, who used to invite his famous friends (including Sinatra, but also the likes of Judy Garland, Angie Dickinson, and countless others) over to his home, where they'd drink the evenings away as early as the late 1940s.
+Instead, it begins with vintage Hollywood icon Humphrey Bogart, who used to invite his famous friends (including Sinatra, but also the likes of Judy Garland, Angie Dickinson, and countless others) over to his home, where they'd drink the evenings away in the late 1940s.

 "You look like a goddamn rat pack," Bogart's wife, actress Lauren Bacall, once exclaimed as she walked in on her husband and his buddies having a good time — and the name stuck.
 And when Bogart succumbed to esophageal cancer in 1957, the unofficial torch of ringleader passed to Sinatra.